-In other words, when you reach the interview step you are very close to securing the job; but of course, there are other people shortlisted too.
-So, it now boils down to how you can effectively prove that you are better than the others—and you have to do this in a very short time period.
+When you reach the interviewing stage, you are close to securing the job; but of course, there are other people shortlisted too.
+So, it now boils down to how you can prove you can offer more value than the other candidate—and you have to do this in a short period.

 1. Emphasize the Reason Why You Are Applying

-Make it very clear why you are applying for the job and try to customize your responses to fit the company and its goals.
+Make it very clear why you are applying for the job and customize your responses to fit the company and its goals.

 2. Make Relevant Claims

-State how you can help the company fulfill its mission and vision with your own ideas, and how your agenda can fit into theirs.
-You can only do this if you have researched and studied the creeds and ethos of the company beforehand.
+State how you can help the company fulfill its mission and vision with your ideas and how your agenda can fit theirs.
+Researching and studying the company’s mission statement, history, and policies is the way to convince decision-makers that you can add value to the company.

 3. Ask Insightful Questions

-Make sure they have exhausted all possible questions for you by asking if they have any more questions for you.
-This shows you know what you’re doing and are fully prepared for them, and will also ensure that you will leave the interview with your interviewers having all the information they need to make an informed decision.
+Ensure they have exhausted all possible interview questions for you by asking if they have further questions or if they need you to provide anything else.
+Show you are prepared and confident by asking if they have any further questions.
+It will ensure you will leave the interview with your interviewers having all the information they need to make an informed decision.
+If they don’t have a list of your references or transcripts, they may ask at the end of the interview.

 5. Never Talk About Money or Remuneration

-This is not the time to discuss wages and benefits; you can do that when you have a concrete job offer.
-For now, just limit the discussion to how you can be of help.
+Don’t discuss wages and benefits at the interview; you can do that when you have a concrete job offer.
+For now, limit the discussion to how you can be of help.

 6. Inquire About the Competition

-There is no harm in finding out how many people you are up against.
-This will help you to strategize better in order to land the job.
-Make sure to not sound as if they are a threat to you, though.
+There is no harm in finding out how many people you are competing with for the open position.
+They may provide some details about the candidate and help you to strategize better to land the job.
+Make sure not to sound as if they are a threat to you, though.

-Be sure to find out what the next step is before leaving.
-Find out who should contact whom, and when they will expect to have made a decision.
-Ask in a very courteous manner.
+Be sure to find out what the next step is before leaving the interview room.
+Find out who should contact whom and when they will expect to have made a decision.
+Ask in a very courteous and positive manner.
+Inquire if you could contact the interviewer and if they prefer email or phone.
+Make sure you have the correct spelling and job titles of everyone on the interview panel.

 10. Pack Your Things With Ease

-Don’t show any sign of nervousness, just take your time and make sure you pack all your things; do it gently and in an organized manner.
+Don’t show any sign of nervousness.
+Take time and pack everything; do it carefully and in an organized manner.
 It commands some respect and shows your confidence and ease.

 Need additional help?
 Reach out to Candace to learn more!